 When selecting the best healthy microwave popcorn, I considered calories, total fat, saturated fat, and sodium.

 I steered away from off-brand varieties and stuck with recognizable popcorn brands.

-Nowadays, you can find just about any flavor of microwaved popcorn you can think of.
+Nowadays, you can find just about any flavor of microwave popcorn you can think of.

 I stuck to the basics and featured the plainest versions, usually just salted.
 The healthiest popcorn will be the one with the least amount of added salt and fat.